PacktPublishing/Full-Stack-Development-with-Spring-Boot-3-and-React-Fourth-Edition/README.md

-## Part II:Frontend Programming with React
+## Part II: Frontend Programming with React
 ### Chapter 07, Setting Up the Environment and Tools – Frontend
 Chapter 7, _Setting Up the Environment and Tools_ – Frontend, explains how to install the software needed in this book for frontend development.